zzaimeche/saltwikiclone/Workflow.md

 Read the [general policies](#policies) or jump to a specific role:

+- Joining the club for the first time?
 - Submit a patch for the package
 - [Send a Submit Request (SR)](#submitting-an-sr) of prepared package
 - [Add a test](#writing-salt-toaster-tests) for your patch